Home | Contact Us

 “The Senate of the National University of Ireland shall determine the basic matriculation requirements for the Constituent Universities but each University may prescribe additional requirements generally or in respect of particular faculties of the University.”

-Where a student is diagnosed late as having dyslexia and has not come to the attention of the National Educational Psychological Service Agency, NUI will grant a language exemption, but only on the basis of a recent report from a professional psychologist.
+Where a student is diagnosed late as having dyslexia and has not come to the attention of the National Educational Psychological Service Agency (see Ground 5 of the online application), NUI will consider an Irish / language exemption.
+In these cases the online form must be completed by a recent report from a professional psychologist and a Certification Form completed by the psychologist.

 GCE/GCSE Subjects for Matriculation Purposes

-List of subjects recognized for the purposes of matriculation.
+List of subjects recognised for the purposes of matriculation.

 Subjects recognized for the purposes of matriculation:.